mcengija/CacheLib/BackgroundMovers.md

 The background promotes scan each class to see if there are objects to move to a lower tier using a given strategy.
 Here we document the parameters for the different strategies and general parameters.

+- `backgroundPromoterIntervalMilSec`: The interval that this thread runs for - by default the background promoter threads will wake up every 10 ms to scan the AllocationClasses for objects to promote.

 - `promoterThreads`: The number of background promoters to run - each thread is a assigned a set of AllocationClasses to scan and promote objects from.
 Currently, each thread gets